BoredAbhi/Educational-Projects/Deploying Model to AWS/README.md

 # Deploy a ML model to AWS EC2

-Deploying a Machine Learning model to EC2 nd accessing it as a webserice using [flask](https://palletsprojects.com/p/flask/) and [docker](https://www.docker.com/).
+Deploying a Machine Learning model to EC2 and accessing it as a webservice using [flask](https://palletsprojects.com/p/flask/) and [docker](https://www.docker.com/).

 ## Getting Started